A whole pomegranate

 When you can go for the whole fruit versus a juice

-.
+, take the whole fruit.
 Whole fruit contains not only nutrients that we know about, but potentially nutrients that have not yet been identified.
 Loss of nutrients occurs with processing.

 Many nutrients such as phytochemicals and antioxidants are lost during processing and frequently, sugar